-HI is acutely conscious of the risks posed by natural disasters, acts of God, or other man-made actions that can have an adverse impact on the continuity of regular operations.
-The HI management works together with the management of the operating divisions and subsidiaries in ensuring that the business continuity plans of each operating unit is in place and up to date.
+HI is acutely conscious of the risks posed by natural disasters, acts of God, or other manmade actions that can have an adverse impact on the continuity of regular operations.
+The firm works to make sure that its business continuity plans are up to date g.
+Succession Risk